apokhrel7/Social-Engineering-Quiz/README.md

   },
 ```

-## Step 4: Install External Libaries
+## Step 4: Install Dependencies
-If you have never used `material-ui`, execute the following commands in your terminal before starting our project :
+Execute the following commands in your terminal before starting our project :

 ```
-$ npm install @material-ui/core
-$ npm install @material-ui/core @materiait-ui/icons
-$ npm install @emotion/react
+$ npm install
 ```
+This will download all the dependencies defined in the ```package.json``` file and into a ```node_modules``` folder.\
+This folder will created in the root directory of the ```social-engineering-quiz``` folder in your local machine

 ## Step 5: Starting the App
-Go to the root directory of the project and run the app:
+Go to the root directory of the project and then start the app:
 ```
-$ cd unessay20
+$ cd social-engineering-quiz    // first, go to root directory of the project...
-$ npm start             // do this inside the unessay20 directory
+$ npm start                     // then, start the app in the root directory
 ```

 ### `npm start`